How to select an ERP partner

 To get the most from the demo, make sure you provide your potential partner with a couple of scenarios to walk you through in detail.

-Your current set-up will depend on specific set of business processes.
+Your current set-up will depend on a specific set of business processes.
 You’ll want to see that your chosen software can handle as much of it as possible and that your potential partner can think on their feet when needed.
 This is a great way to learn about their expertise.

 Try to see what the product and partner are capable of in relation to your industry and specific business needs and you’ll be much closer to finding the best match for you.